Mobile Navigation

 An emergency fund is essential for everyone.
 Emergencies are not the same as miscellaneous funds or savings.
 Your emergency funds are for desperate times, such as losing your job or a family member falling ill.

 Ideally, you should have enough saved to cover between three and six months of bills.
-If this goal doesn’t seem attainable at the moment, save what you can and build this reserve over time.
+If this goal doesn’t seem attainable at the moment, start by saving $1,000 for emergencies and focus on adding to that fund over time.

 Pay Off Debt